Skip to main content

 LLM settings

-• Model: select one of the available language models.
-For LLM-based chunk retrieval, only models that support function calling are available, as the model calls functions to request chunks.
+• Model: Select one of the available language models.
+For the agentic pipeline, only models that support function calling are available, as the model calls functions to request chunks.

 Advanced settings: